Do you want to create online courses without having to resort to an unpredictable course platform like Udemy?

 - WP Courseware – Just the basics available.
 Great option if more sophisticated tools seem intimidating to learn.

-- Good LMS – A suitable choice for those who want to offer simple courses and still need a theme.
+- Good LMS – A WordPress LMS plugin for those that want to offer simple online courses and still need a theme.

-- MasterStudy LMS – Most comparable to LearnDash and LifterLMS, except this solution offers a livestreaming component and a premium LMS theme.
+- MasterStudy LMS – Most comparable to LearnDash and LifterLMS, except this WordPress LMS plugin offers a livestreaming component and a premium LMS theme.

-- Sensei LMS – A simple option for those who’d prefer to use the default WordPress editor to create courses.
+- Sensei LMS – A simple WordPress LMS plugin for those who’d prefer to use the default WordPress editor to create online courses.

-LearnDash is one of the most popular LMS plugins available for WordPress.
-This makes it one of the best options available as there are numerous direct integrations with the platform as well as themes and plugins made exclusively for it.
+LearnDash is one of the most popular and best WordPress LMS plugins available for WordPress.
+This is because there are numerous direct integrations with the platform as well as themes and plugins made exclusively for it.

 Let’s switch gears and talk about the courses themselves.
 You’ll create them with the plugin’s drag-and-drop course builder.
 This builder allows you to create a hierarchy with your course content.
 That is, you’ll organize your course into sections then organize sections into lessons.
 You can even break lessons down into “topics” if a particular lesson is too long.